 I would also like to point out that when we do these reviews, we often include words that my daughter already knows.
 This way she has some confidence about “easy” words going into tha activity!

 Later, my daughter wrote the book title on the tree!

-In summary, I highly recommend 爱心树 The Giving Tree by Shel Silverstein, and I know it is one that my kids and I will revisit from year after year.
+In summary, I highly recommend 爱心树 The Giving Tree in Chinese and English by Shel Silverstein, and I know it is one that my kids and I will revisit from year after year.
 I look forward to seeing my daughter’s perspective mature when we revisit the book and other literary works by Shel Silverstein in the future.

 Where to buy Chinese books for kids

 For more Chinese book recommendations for kids, please visit and bookmark this link of our favorite books!
 Every week, I will be adding book reviews to this website!

 If you’re wondering where to buy Chinese books for children, please click here for a list of the most popular online bookstores!

 Chinese audiobooks for kids